 Belief comes into it when the outcome is something you have never done before but want to, and it’s not something you consider “easy”.

 Where I find the concept of belief becomes important is when you are talking major changes in your life.
-For example -

 These are all major milestones in life, which contain many variables that are out of your control.